Your Health Goals

 The immune system is one of the most complex systems in the body, made up of a network of cells, molecules, tissues and organs all working together to protect the body.

 There are many nutrients involved with the normal functioning of the immune system.
-For example, vitamin A, from dairy foods, dark green leafy vegetables and orange-coloured fruit and vegetables helps support white blood cells identify pathogens (nasty bacteria that cause disease).
+For example, Vitamin A, from dairy foods, dark green leafy vegetables and orange-coloured fruit and vegetables helps support white blood cells identify pathogens (nasty bacteria that cause disease).
 Vitamin C found in citrus fruits, berries, green vegetables and peppers, help immune cells attack pathogens and maintain healthy skin, which acts as a barrier to infection.
-Other important nutrients for a healthy immune system include Vitamin B6 and B12, Vitamin D, Folate, Iron, Selenium and Zinc.
+Other important nutrients for a healthy immune system include Vitamin B6 and Vitamin B12, Vitamin D, Folate, Iron, Selenium and Zinc.
 As we age our immune system becomes less efficient, so having a varied and nutritious diet is even more important.

 Discover our Vegan Daily Multi-Vitamin.